Todd75/reading-notes/301/301class1.md

 finally render the Props Data.
 3. What is the flow of props?
 The flow is props can only be passed to components in one way...Parent to Child

+## Things I Want to Know More About

+I think at this point just a verbal explanation of what I read would help.
+I think I understand it, but haqve thought that before and been confused.

 ## Resources

 - [Component Based Architecture](https://www.tutorialspoint.com/software_architecture_design/component_based_architecture.htm)